American Kestrel

 How The Peregrine Fund is helping

-The Peregrine Fund started the American Kestrel Partnership in 2012 to recruit a network of professional and community scientists to contribute to kestrel science and conservation.
-By February 2024, this collective had grown to more than 2,400 birders, scientists, families, teachers, students, and other wildlife enthusiasts and had registered over 5,200 kestrel boxes from Alaska to Argentina and submitted over 60,000 observations of breeding activity to our centralized database.
-Professional scientists are then able to use this information to understand how environmental factors like pollution, climate change, predators, and habitat loss affect the kestrel’s ability to reproduce.
+The Peregrine Fund started the American Kestrel Partnership (AKP) in 2012 to recruit a network of professional and community scientists to contribute to kestrel science and conservation.
+By February 2024, this collective had grown to more than 2,400 birders, scientists, families, teachers, students, and other wildlife enthusiasts.
+One of the AKP's most public-facing projects was its community science program, which saw AKP partners register over 5,200 kestrel boxes from Alaska to Argentina and submitted over 60,000 observations of breeding activity to the AKP's centralized database.
+Researchers are able to use this massive database to understand how environmental factors like pollution, climate change, predators, and habitat loss affect the kestrel’s ability to reproduce on a continent-wide scale.
 In February 2024, this community science program was merged with Cornell Lab of Ornithology's NestWatch, streamlining data accessibility for researchers and providing partners with an established data management system backed by one of the world leaders in community science.
 Read more about this transition here.

 Outside of the breeding season, we provide equipment, staff, and financial support to a team from the University of North Texas (UNT) to aid their research on wintering kestrels.
 Texas is one of the main wintering grounds for northern kestrels, and the UNT team fits birds with alphanumeric leg bands and GPS trackers to reveal where these individuals travel during the summer, as well as how many survive each winter and from year-to-year.
 The team aims to uncover the "when" and the "where" of kestrel decline, identifying where on the globe, what time of year, and at what age kestrels are most at risk.
 These will yield important clues as to the "why," allowing targeted protection efforts.